 Month: Present recommendations to the school board for its input and approval.

 E. Evaluation of Student Progress Committee.
-A committee of professional staff shall develop a plan for assessment of student progress toward Literacy by Grade 3, the Graduation Standards, as well as program evaluation data for use by the Charter School Advisory Committee to review instruction and curriculum, cultural competencies, including cultural awareness and cross-cultural communication, and student achievement at the school site.
+A committee of professional staff shall develop a plan for assessment of student progress, the Graduation Standards, as well as program evaluation data for use by the Charter School Advisory Committee to review instruction and curriculum, cultural competencies, including cultural awareness and cross-cultural communication, and student achievement at the school site.
 This plan shall annually be approved by the school board.

 F. Reporting

-1. Consistent with Minnesota Statutes section 120B.36, Subd.
+1. Consistent with Minnesota Statutes, section 120B.36, subdivision.
 1, the school board shall publish a report in the local newspaper with the largest circulation in the charter school, by mail, or by electronic means on the charter school website.
 The school board shall hold an annual public meeting to review and revise, where appropriate, student achievement goals, local assessment outcomes, plans, strategies, and practices for improving curriculum and instruction and cultural competency and efforts to equitably distribute diverse, effective, experienced, and in-field teachers, and to review charter school success in realizing the previously adopted student achievement goals and related benchmarks and the improvement plans leading to the world’s best workforce.
 The school board must transmit an electronic summary of its report to the Commissioner in the form and manner the Commissioner determines.
 The charter school shall periodically survey affected constituencies in their native languages, where appropriate and practicable, about their connection to and level of satisfaction with school.
 The charter school shall include the results of this evaluation in its published reports and in its summary report to the Commissioner.

-2. The school performance report for a school site and a charter school must include performance reporting information and calculate proficiency rates as required by the most recently reauthorized Elementary and Secondary Education Act.charter schoolcharter schoolccharter school
+2. The school performance report for a school site and a charter school must include performance reporting information and calculate proficiency rates as required by the most recently reauthorized Elementary and Secondary Education Act.

+3. The charter school must annually report the charter school's class size ratios by each grade to the Commissioner of the Minnesota Department of Education in the form and manner specified by the Commissioner.

+4. The charter school must report whether programs funded with compensatory revenue are consistent with best practices demonstrated to improve student achievement.

+G. Annual Public Report

+1. The charter school must publish an annual report approved by the board of directors.
+The annual report must at least include information on school enrollment, student attrition, governance and management, staffing, finances, academic performance, innovative practices and implementation, and future plans.
+A charter school may combine this report with the reporting required under Minnesota Statutes, section 120B.11 governing the world's best workforce.

+2. A charter school must post the annual report on the school's official website.
+A charter school also must distribute the annual report by publication, mail, or electronic means to its authorizer, school employees, and parents and legal guardians of students enrolled in the charter school.

+3. The reports are public data under Minnesota Statutes, chapter 13.

 Legal References: Minn.
+Stat.
+Ch.
+13 (Government Data Practices)

+Minn.
 Stat. § 120B.018 (Definitions)

 Minn.
 Stat. § 120B.02 (Educational Expectations and Graduation Requirements for Minnesota’s Students)